pk7tran/pk7tran.github.io/README.md

 This website contains some of my scientific illustrations.

-Hosting locally: run ``python -m SimpleHTTPServer'' in terminal and visit localhost:8000 in browser
+Hosting locally: run ``python -m SimpleHTTPServer`` in terminal and visit localhost:8000 in browser